Weird Road Trip Stops Your Kids Will Talk About Later

 Location: World’s Largest Lobster Trap

-Built by the Friendship Trap Company as a roadside surprise, this oversized metal trap clocks in at 15 feet long, 6 feet tall, and nearly 4 feet wide.
+Built by the Friendship Trap Company as a roadside surprise, this self proclaimed “world’s largest lobster trap” clocks in at 15 feet long, 6 feet tall, and nearly 4 feet wide.

 Chutters Candy Store